-Interest for a related period on each other class of the Notes will be calculated on the basis of a 360-day year consisting of twelve 30-day months (which period will be from and including the 15th day of the preceding calendar month (or, for the initial interest accrual period, from and including the Closing Date) to but excluding the 15th day of the current calendar month).
+The Class B Notes and the Class C Notes will not bear an interest rate, and therefore interest will not accrue or be paid with respect to the Class B Notes or the Class C Notes.
+Interest for a related period on each class of the Class A Notes, other than the Class A-1 Notes and the Class A-2b Notes, will be calculated on the basis of a 360-day year consisting of twelve 30-day months (which period will be from and including the 15th day of the preceding calendar month (or, for the initial interest accrual period, from and including the Closing Date) to but excluding the 15th day of the current calendar month).
 This means that the interest due on these classes of Notes on each Payment Date will be the product of:

-- the outstanding principal amount of the related class of Notes; - the related interest rate; and - 30 (or, in the case of the initial Payment Date, 25, assuming a Closing Date of August 20, 2024) divided by 360.
+- the outstanding principal amount of the related class of Notes; - the related interest rate; and - 30 (or, in the case of the initial Payment Date, 31, assuming a Closing Date of May 14, 2025) divided by 360.